lely-industries/lely-core/doc/overview.md

 background as a daemon/service (see lely/util/daemon.h).
 Note that this functionality can be disabled when liblely-util is built.

+Shared libraries and their symbols can be loaded with the functions in lely/util/shlib.h.

 The byte order of integers and floating-point values is platform specific.
 Functions to convert between native, big-endian and little-endian, and network byte order can be found in lely/util/endian.h.